Lets Help Our Hogs

 Hedgehog houses should be placed in a quiet part of the garden with some weather protection, avoiding areas that flood, such as against a wall or under an outbuilding, and will offer a refuge for hibernation and may also be used as a nursery area in the spring or summer.

 Hedgehogs are insectivores and their preferred diet includes beetles, slugs, caterpillars and earthworms.
 Our Hedgehog Food is an excellent substitute should supplies of these insects be insufficient.
-They can also be tempted by saucers of meat-based cat or dog food, but at all times of the year, particularly during the summer, it is important to ensure a bowl of clean water is available.
+They can also be tempted by saucers of meat-based (not fish!) cat or dog food, but at all times of the year, particularly during the summer, it is important to ensure a bowl of clean water is available.
 A hedgehog feeding house will let them feed undisturbed and keep the food away from cats, dogs and foxes.

 Encourage hedgehogs into your garden

 There are lots of different ways that hedgehogs can be helped, and if you’re already gardening with wildlife in mind you are probably doing most of them.

 A “wild area” is a good start.
 Some unmown grass, a nice selection of native plants and shrubs, perhaps a wildlife pond with sloping sides to allow creatures in and out will all help to encourage any passing hedgehog to stake a claim to your garden.
 Discrete piles of leaves, prunings and general garden refuse can help to provide nest materials or even nest and hibernation sites.

 A lot of hedgehog casualties occur because our gardens can be quite hostile places.
 Steep sided ponds or cattle grids can be death traps for any hedgehog that falls in, unless there is some form of escape route such as a gently sloping plank.
 Soft netting around fruit can entangle hedgehogs, sometimes causing horrible injuries, while the dangers posed by machinery such as strimmers is obvious.